kamilion/customizer/README.md

 Mubiin Kimura 'clearkimura' (documentation) `clearkimura@gmail.com`

+Graham Cantin 'Kamilion' (maintainer) `kamilion@gmail.com`

 ### BUGS REPORT

-Create and submit your issue at https://github.com/fluxer/Customizer/issues
+Create and submit your issue at https://github.com/kamilion/customizer/issues

 **IMPORTANT** You should include the following details: what version of system host, what version of customizer, what ISO image, description of problem, full output log that is